esteemayo/burger/README.md

 ## State Management

 This application uses Zustand for state management.
 Zustand provides a simple and scalable way to manage global state in React applications.

+## Contributing

+Contributions are welcome!
+Please submit a pull request with your changes.